glpcc/Stock_Predictions_with_pytorch/README.md

 ![](imgs/SMRNN_diagram.svg)

+### Variations

+I made 2 variations of SMRNN for testing, SMRNN2 is one that just uses the Net 2 output as weigths and biases for net3, and SMRNN3 that has learnable parameters as Net 3 weights and biases that sum up with the output of net2 to calculate the Net 3 output.

 ## RNN and FGRNN (Forget Gate Recurrrent Neural Network)

 This where implementations of the recurrent neural networks units but at a network level, the first with only two networks ( one for calculating the state and another for the output) and the second one with a third layer to act as a sort of forget gate of the state.